THE BOTTOM LINE

 THE BAD: Narrow viewing angles.
 Only three ports.

-With a pronounced curve and gamer-friendly features, the Sceptre C328B-144KN $399.99 at Amazon not only delivers a better gaming experience than its flat-screen counterparts, but does so for much less.
+With a pronounced curve and gamer-friendly features, the Sceptre C328B-144KN Check on Amazon at Amazon not only delivers a better gaming experience than its flat-screen counterparts, but does so for much less.
 It includes a chock-full of features, including adaptive video inputs, multiple gaming modes (FPS and RTS) and a speedy 144Hz refresh rate.

 While its viewing angle performance is slightly middling, this 32-inch gaming monitor uses AMD’s FreeSync anti-tearing technology to deliver smooth gaming performance.
 For a few dollars more, the AOC C3583FQ, our top pick for large screen gaming monitors is a better deal.
 But if your budget is strictly limited, the Sceptre C328B is worth a look.